ethanblomquist/osticket/README.md

 7. Extract osTicket v1.15.8 -> Copy "upload" folder to c:\inetpub\wwwroot -> Within c:\inetpub\wwwroot, Rename “upload” to “osTicket” -> Once again return to the main paige of IIS, then select "Restart" under the "Actions" tab.
 </p>
 <p>
-8. Once again return to the main paige of IIS, then select "Restart" under the "Actions" tab. -> Under the "Connections" tab navigate to Sites -> Default -> left click osTicket folder -> select “Browse *:80 (http)” on the right.
+8. Once again return to the main page of IIS, then select "Restart" under the "Actions" tab. -> Under the "Connections" tab navigate to Sites -> Default -> left click osTicket folder -> select “Browse *:80 (http)” on the right.
 This is a preview of the osTicket application running on a browser, but we still need to enable some extensions.
 </p>
 <p>
 9. Return to the osTicket folder in IIS.
 Double-click PHP Manager -> Click “Enable or disable an extension” -> Enable: php_imap.dll -> Enable: php_intl.dll -> Enable: php_opcache.dll -> Refresh the osTicket site in your browser and observe the changes.